vineet1992/MNIST_Prediction/README.md

 The MNIST handwritten dataset is a popular benchmark for image classification algorithms, especially CNN's.
 The purpose of this project is to have an enclosed system for beginners to experiment with CNN architectures on the MNIST dataset without doing any extra work.
 The project includes commands for downloading the data, parsing a CNN model from a text file and training the CNN, Hyperparameter exploration using Talos, and Evaluating proposed CNN's on the test set and serializing output models.

-## Dependencies

-The full list of dependencies for the project are laid out in the requirements.txt file.
-For use, please first create a python virtual enviornment on your machine, and then use:

-    pip install -r requirements.txt

-Ensure that you are the main directory of the project in order to access requirements.txt

 # Downloading Data